Conference Agenda

 8:15 a.m. – 1:00 p.m.

-Description: Whether you’re at the start of your career or have long-time city or county management ambitions, then you should attend this session!
-Becoming a city or county manager may be your dream job or it may be the one you haven’t started thinking about yet.
+Whether you’re at the start of your career or have longtime city or county management ambitions, then you should attend this session!
+Becoming a city or county manager may be your dream job, or it may be the one you haven’t started thinking about yet.
 What exactly does it take to get there?
-Career paths for managers vary from private sector professionals to public servants who have always wanted to be a manager.
+Career paths for managers vary from private sector professionals to public servants who have always wanted to be managers.
 In this entertaining and informative session, professionals from throughout Florida will share how they got to the top spot… or just the spot they always wanted.
-You’ll learn how to get the job, adjust to the top spot and how to prepare for your financial future.
+You’ll learn how to get the job, adjust to the top spot and prepare for your financial future.

 10:00 a.m. – 12:00 p.m.